-If wInst is connected to the opsi configuration service (opsi 3.0) the product property is retrieved from the service (no matter if it is permanently saved in an ini file or somewhere else).
+If wInst is connected to the opsi configuration service (since opsi 3.0) the product property is retrieved from the service (no matter if it is permanently saved in an ini file, via LDAP or via a SQL backend).

 The product properties can be used to configure variants of an installation.